ICI3D/MMED/tutorials/pilotproject.md

 ### Poster: Due 10h00 Saturday Morning

 An A1 poster that clearly communicates your system, research question, model, results, and work setup.
 Your group will present this poster to the class, rotating through all the members (so you will have an opportunity to see other group posters).
 As with the presentation and report, you should communicate the research question, your methods, your results, and the validity of those results to other contexts.

+It is *not* necessary for your modeling to be valid, however its validity must be clearly communicated e.g. by comparison to real data.

 ## Examples